Three offers unlimited data on a range of plans with inclusive roaming, personal hotspot and 5G coverage at no extra cost.

 Keeping Your Phone Number

-If you’re joining Three on an all-you-can-eat data plan, it’s a straightforward process to keep your existing phone number.
+If you’re joining Three on one of their unlimited data price plans, it’s a straightforward process to keep your existing phone number.

-When your new phone or SIM card arrives from Three, fill out this form on Three’s website.
-After you submit your PAC Code, Three will schedule the transfer of your phone number (normally for the next working day).
+After your new phone or SIM card arrives from Three, fill out this form on Three’s website.
+After submitting your PAC Code through this form, Three will schedule the transfer of your phone number (normally for the next working day).
 In the meantime, you’ll continue receiving a service from your old mobile network.

 For step-by-step instructions on transferring your phone number to Three, please select your current mobile network from the drop-down menu below: